 The state only limits a plaintiff’s pain and suffering compensation in medical malpractice cases.
 As long as your claim falls outside the scope of medical malpractice, there is no upper limit to the pain and suffering compensation you can seek with your civil claim.
 Your attorney can help you determine a fair figure based on the scope of damages you suffered and the severity of any long-term or permanent harm the defendant has caused.

-A: The attorneys at Helton, Cody & Associates, PLLC, accept personal injury clients on a contingency basis.
+A: The attorneys at Law Office of Lyndon R. Helton, PLLC, accept personal injury clients on a contingency basis.
 This means our fee is contingent upon our ability to successfully obtain compensation for our client’s damages.
 If you hire our firm to represent your personal injury case and we cannot secure a recovery on your behalf, our legal representation costs you nothing, and there are no upfront legal fees at all for our counsel.
 When we win a case, our fee is a portion of the client’s final case award.

 A: The time you can expect your personal injury case to take depends heavily on the severity of your damages and the clearness of liability.
 When the defendant in your case is clearly to blame for your damages and accepts liability, a swift settlement benefits both you and them, and you are far more likely to reach a suitable resolution in a relatively short amount of time.